 So how will this skills shortage affect your business over the coming years, and what can you do to combat it?

 There are a number of reasons for this skills gap.
 One major factor is that the IT sector is growing much faster than other industries.
-Studies show that this trend will continue, with science and technology roles expected to maintain this rate of growth relative to that of many other occupations
+Studies show that this trend will continue, with science and technology roles exported to maintain this rate of growth relative to that of many other occupations.

 This trend is the same all over the world but Australia is experiencing the problem more acutely than some other countries.